glactic2030/akh-autoclicker/README.md

-# akh-autoclicker uses Auto Hot Keyso make sure its installed
+# akh-autoclicker uses Auto Hot Key so make sure its installed